ibmresilient/resilient-community-apps/rc-data-feed-plugin-resilientfeed/README.md

 1. Ensure Resilient version requirements are met for both the source and destination instances.
 2. Perform the manual duplication of custom fields, incident types, phases and tasks, etc. by exporting these configurations from the Resilient source organization and importing them to the target Resilient organization.
 3. Manually recreate the users and groups needed in the target Resilient organization.
-4. Configure the app.config settings with the settings for the target Resilent organization and, optionally, the criteria for the types of incidents to synchronize and fields to exclude.
+4. Configure the app.config settings with the settings for the target Resilient organization and, optionally, the criteria for the types of incidents to synchronize and fields to exclude.
 5. Run `resilient-circuits run` to confirm connectivity to both instances of Resilient (with `reload=False`).
 6. The best way to test is to set `reload=False` under `[feeds]` in your app.config file, and in the source Resilient organization, run the `Data Feeder: Sync Incidents` rule to synchronize a small number of incidents.